xonsh/amalgamate/README.rst

     # amalgamate exclude baz
     # amalgamate end

-Also note that all modules whose names start with a double undersocre, like ``__init__.py`` and ``__main__.py`` are automatically excluded.
+Also note that all modules whose names start with a double underscore, like ``__init__.py`` and ``__main__.py`` are automatically excluded.